beastapple/100-days-of-code/r1-log.md

 ### R1D7 30 Jan
 Finished refreshing my [HTML/CSS](https://learn.shayhowe.com/html-css/) knowledge ready for some interfaces, per 100dev lessons, and worked on some HTML website files to put it into practice.
 Pleased by how much I remember despite not working with websites properly for a few years now!

+### R1D8 31 Jan
+Spent a couple hours on Javascript and comparing javascript uses vs python.
+Watched [Javascript crash course for beginners](https://www.youtube.com/watch?v=hdI2bqOjy3c&ab_channel=TraversyMedia).
+Fell asleep to a 100devs video and dreamt about Smurfs.
+10/10 do not recommend, very bizarre.

+### R1D9 1 Feb
+Saturday with no plans means I've had a LOT of time to dig into stuff!
+Spent a couple hours on 100devs javascript, then a bit the bullet and did a bunch of work on the companies data dashboard.
+The study from the last couple days has helped a lot but definitely much more valuable to spend time coding.
+Feeling like it's getting somewhere!